What to Eat (and Avoid) During Ramadan

 - Engage in a mild exercise routine.

-Shadi HansazadeNemati, the recipe developer and writer behind the blog Unicorns in the Kitchen, is also observing Ramadan this year.
-Last year she wrote an amazing and thorough guide to having a stress-free Ramadan during a pandemic, which you can read here.
+Shadi HansazadeNemati, the recipe developer and writer behind the blog Unicorns in the Kitchen, also observes Ramadan.
+She wrote an amazing and thorough guide to having a stress-free Ramadan during a pandemic, which you can read here.
 She broke the basics down for us:

 “I’d say avoid salty stuff because you’ll get thirsty.
 Oatmeal is so good for suhoor because it keeps you full.
 Chia pudding also, because you’ll be hydrated.
 Natural sweets like honey and date are so much better [than sugar].
 Something light like soup for iftar.
 Make sure to have some greens and salads.
 Also, make sure you have some protein, too.”